evetion/GeoDataFrames.jl/README.md

 ```

 ## Operations
-The supported operations are the [GeoInterface](https://github.com/JuliaGeo/GeoInterface.jl/) operations that are exported again to work on Vectors of geometries as well.
-Depending on the backing geometry type, you can apply all [ArchGDAL operations](https://yeesian.com/ArchGDAL.jl/stable/geometries/) on ArchGDAL geometries yourself as well.
+The supported operations are the ArchGDAL operations that are exported again to work on Vectors of geometries as well.
+Hence, if you can apply all the [ArchGDAL operations](https://yeesian.com/ArchGDAL.jl/stable/geometries/) yourself.

 ```julia
 df.geom = buffer(df.geom, 10);  # points turn into polygons